MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 ## Supported languages

-The [Docs Authoring Pack](how-to-write-docs-auth-pack.md) includes a feature to provide statement completion and validation of the available language identifiers for code fence blocks.
+The [Learn Authoring Pack](how-to-write-docs-auth-pack.md) includes a feature to provide statement completion and validation of the available language identifiers for code fence blocks.

 ### Fenced code blocks